Understand The Risk Horizon

 A crisis can come in many forms.
 Some are bolts from the blue, others are slow-burning or rising tide events that gradually become overwhelming.
 COVID-19 is a prime example, slowly penetrating every part of the globe causing widespread morbidity and financial meltdown.

 Some crises are self-inflicted.
-One only has to think of the viral video of a doctor being forcibly removed from the United Airlines’ plane.
+One only has to think of the viral video of a doctor being forcibly removed from a United Airlines plane.
 CEO Oscar Munoz went on to compound the problem by saying security had to ‘re-accommodate’ passengers and labelled the victim ‘disruptive and belligerent’.
 The company created its own crisis that should never have existed.

-Then there is the ever-present risk of cyber-attack which can come in many forms: malware, denial-of-service, phishing, SQL injection, all of which provide organisations with unique technical and communication challenges.
+Then there is the ever-present risk of cyber-attacks which can come in many forms: malware, denial-of-service, phishing, and SQL injection, all of which provide organisations with unique technical and communication challenges.